-With the personnel safe funtion STO, the drive can be secured on standstill using its internal electronics so that even when power is being supplied, the drive shaft is protected against unintentional restart.
+With the functional safe restart lock STO, the drive can be secured on standstill using its internal electronics so that even when power is being supplied, the drive shaft is protected against unintentional restart.
 The chapter "Safety function STO" describes how to use the STO function.
 See page 37 onwards.

-6.7.1 Behavior in standard operation
+5.7.1 Behavior in standard operation